zazuko/barnard59/packages/cube/README.md

 ## Cube validation

-The following pipelines retrieve and validate cube observations and their metadata.
+The following pipelines retrieve and validate cube observations and metadata.

 ### fetch metadata